Microforms Research at UTSA Libraries

 Microfilm / microfiche collections are in the Current Periodicals Room on JPL 4th Floor.
 For assistance, ask at the Information or Front Desk on the 2nd Floor.
-If you have a specific article in a journal on microfilm, current students, faculty and staff can also request a free copy through Library Express.
+If you have a specific article in a journal on microfilm, current students, faculty and staff can also request a free copy through Get It For Me

 Microfilm & Microfiche Collections

 Listed here are most of the major microfilm and microfiche collections at the UTSA Libraries.
 This list is not necessarily complete.
 Check UCAT, the UTSA Library Online Catalog, for information on a specific collection or for complete holdings.
-Some collections will have lists of individual holdings in UCAT.
+Some collections have individual holdings in UCAT.
 Other collections rely on print or online finding aids.
-Occasionally the title lists will be at the beginning of the reels.
+Occasionally the title lists are at the beginning of the reels.

 What is microfilm?